 Summer Reading Tip 4: Make Reading Fun

-Create FUN with reading games and activities to go with stories.
-Let them invite friends over and have a reading party with popcorn and music.
-Let them watch a movie version of a book after they have finished reading it.
+Create fun with reading games and hands-on activities to accompany stories.
+Invite friends over for a reading party with popcorn and music.
+After they have finished reading a book, let them watch a movie version of it as a reward.

-Create FUN with reading incentives.
+Create fun with reading incentives and a checklist.
 Encourage and challenge children to complete the activities (tasks and bucket list) and keep track of how many books they read in their reading booklet.
 Let them decorate their booklet with stickers and markers.
-When they complete a certain number, offer them a special treat or a new book of their choice from the book store.
+When they complete a specific number, offer them a special treat or a new book from the bookstore.

 Summer Reading Tip 5: Kids Keep Track

 Let kids keep track of their reading.
-Give children responsibility and ownership of their reading with the free summer reading booklet.
+The free summer reading booklet gives children responsibility and ownership of their reading.
 Check-in with them to see how they are doing and provide encouragement and reminders as necessary as summer goes on.

 Summer Reading Activities for Kids